-Get answers to questions about using EvaluationKIT for course evaluations.
+Get answers to questions about using Watermark Course Evaluations for course evaluations.

 No, evaluations are only conducted in an online format.

-All questions asked on the end of course evaluation are included on this EvaluationKIT Preview Survey [pdf].
+All questions asked on the end of course evaluation are included on this Watermark Course Evaluations Preview Survey [pdf].
 These questions are the same questions that were used when course evaluations were conducted in a paper format.
 Only the delivery format was changed, the questions themselves were not adjusted.

-Students can complete their course evaluations on any desktop or laptop computer, as well as any Android or iOS tablet or smartphone device.
-If they are using a computer or laptop, they can access evaluations through a link in the emails they receive or through the EvaluationKIT module on their Blackboard homepage.
-If they will be completing their evaluations using a mobile device, they will first need to download the appropriate app.
+Students can complete their course evaluations on any desktop or laptop computer.
+If they are using a computer or laptop, they can access evaluations through a link in the emails they receive or through the Watermark Course Evaluations module on their Blackboard homepage.

 No, you do not need to use Blackboard in any way for your students to complete their course evaluations.
 All of the necessary links are sent in an email to students.
 Faculty and students may access all of their evaluations from the general Blackboard homepage, even if a specific course does not actively use the system.
 There are no links or resources specifically set up for course evaluations inside a Blackboard course.